Expensify/App/README.md

 #### Pre-requisite for Android flow
 1. Open any emulator using Android Studio
 2. Use `adb push "$(mkcert -CAROOT)/rootCA.pem" /storage/emulated/0/Download/` to push certificate to install in Download folder.
 3. Install the certificate as CA certificate from the settings.
+On the Android emulator, this option can be found in Settings > Security > Encryption & Credentials > Install a certificate > CA certificate.
 4. Close the emulator.

 Note - If you want to run app on `https://127.0.0.1:8082`, then just install the certificate and use `adb reverse tcp:8082 tcp:8082` on every startup.